aws-samples/bedrock-chat/README.md

 - **botStoreLanguage**: Sets the primary language for bot search and discovery (default: `"en"`).
 This affects how bots are indexed and searched in the bot store, optimizing text analysis for the specified language.
 - **enableBotStoreReplicas**: Controls whether standby replicas are enabled for the OpenSearch Serverless collection used by bot store (default: `false`).
 Setting it to `true` improves availability but increases costs, while `false` reduces costs but may affect availability.
   > **Important**: You can't update this property after the collection is already created.
 If you attempt to modify this property, the collection continues to use the original value.
-- **enableRagReplicas**: Controls whether standby replicas are enabled for the OpenSearch Serverless collection used by Knowledge Base(default: `true`).
-Setting it to `true` improves availability but increases costs, while `false` reduces costs but may affect availability.
-  > **Important**: You can't update this property after the collection is already created.
-If you attempt to modify this property, the collection continues to use the original value.

 ### Cross-region inference